Turian: Concept and design

 According to Mass Effect 3 art director Derek Watts, all of the turian head models prior to the release of the Mass Effect 3: Omega downloadable content pack are almost the same with the exception of certain characters, and are male by gender.
 To differentiate between individual turian characters, tattoos or warpaint of different patterns and colors are employed to decorate each individual's face.
-For popular turian squadmate Garrus Vakarian, he is given a blue visor, and later extensive scarring on the right side of his face from Mass Effect 2 onwards, as distinct visual cues.
-The head design of the first game's primary antagonist Saren went through several iterations: the team experimented with structure, scarring, and decorations.
-His final appearance is similar to other turians but with a distinctive crest, and a lack of tattoos unlike most of his kind.
+They were designed to have head crests which resemble that of a plumed bird, avian legs with bones jutting from their calves, and a metal-laced carapace on their shoulder blades.
+In designing turian clothing, the art team wanted to create something that achieved a balance between human and alien in order to allow space for the aforementioned physical features.

-The first female member of the turian species to appear in the main series video games is introduced in Omega: the character, Nyreen Kandros, was originally an asari with no relation to the storyline's central character Aria T'Loak.
-Writer Ann Lemay saw the opportunity to significantly expand the character's role, change her species, and create a "diverse and engaging female character" early in the development of Omega.
-Lemay claimed that her request to introduce a female turian character with management was the " simplest and smoothest" process she ever went through in the video game industry.
-According to BioWare Montreal producer Fabrice Condominas, designing Nyreen was challenging as the team had no prior video game reference point during the pack's developmental cycle, and they wanted to ensure that the character's gender marker is unambiguous for her first impression.
-Vetra Nyx, a major turian character in the standalone sequel to Mass Effect 3, Mass Effect: Andromeda, is also female and serves as a companion to the player character.
+The first female member of the turian species to appear in the main series video games was Nyreen Kandros, introduced in the Omega downloadable content pack for Mass Effect 3.
+Nyreen was originally conceived as an asari with no relation to Aria T'Loak, before writer Ann Lemay expanded the role and changed the character's species as part of her effort to create a more diverse female character.
+BioWare Montreal producer Fabrice Condominas said that designing Nyreen was challenging because the team had no prior video game reference point for a female turian and wanted the character's gender to be recognizable on first impression.
+The Art of the Mass Effect Trilogy: Expanded Edition presents Nyreen's concept art as an attempt to adjust turian bone structure to appear more feminine, with concepts giving her a slimmer head, an adjusted jawline, and omitting the longer cranial crest common to male turians.

 Except for members of the asari race like Liara T'Soni, no other alien characters are available as romance options for the first Mass Effect.
 Then-project director Casey Hudson noted that the developmental team was initially unsure if they could rely on the alien characters on an emotional level in terms of storytelling, though he felt that by the time the team had finished the first game, they turn out to be some of its most emotionally engaging characters.
 He also noted that there was much desire for protagonist Commander Shepard and Garrus to be in a potential romantic relationship, in spite of the latter's turian physiology which has little in common with a human's, which greatly increased in popularity after Garrus becomes a romance option in Mass Effect 2.